Stochastic differential equation based on a multimodal potential to model movement data in ecology: Maximum likelihood estimation procedures

-\paragraph{Approximating the log likelihood} The associated loglikelihood of two given estimates $\hat{\theta}_1$ and $\hat{\theta}_2$ cannot be computed exactly.
-However, in the case where equations \eqref{eq:cons:cond} and \eqref{eq:bound:cond} hold, and following \citep{beskos:papaspiliopoulos:roberts::2009}, an unbiased estimator $\ell_{\mathsf{EA}}$ of the loglikelihood based on Monte Carlo simulations may be computed.
+In order to compare the performance of the three methods, an approximated likelihood criterion is used.
+The loglikelihood of two given estimates $\hat{\bs{\theta}}_1$ and $\hat{\bs{\theta}}_2$ cannot be computed exactly.
+However, in the case where \eqref{eq:cons:cond} and \eqref{eq:bound:cond} hold, and following \cite{beskos:papaspiliopoulos:roberts::2009}, an unbiased estimator $\ell_{\mathsf{EA}}$ of the loglikelihood based on Monte Carlo simulations may be computed.
 This estimator has no intrinsic bias as the error only comes from the Monte Carlo procedure.
-This allows allows to choose between two given estimates $\hat{\theta}_1$ and $\hat{\theta}_2$ the one with the greatest likelihood.
+In the following, this criterion allowed us to compare the quality of the different estimations resulting from the four different methods.